-10. Conclusion
+12. Conclusion

 A review of Community Hospital Inpatient facilities is underway within Warwickshire.
 This review is not only timely but also strategically important for the local health and care system.
 The aim of the review is to understand if the support provided for patients at the point of discharge is being delivered in the right place and at the right time.
 Learning from the pandemic and wider service and the developments to the out of hospital offer are important points of context for the review.
 People with direct experience and those that may experience community hospital services are at the centre of this review.
-The review will conclude with a clear set of future proposals and an agreement on the future offer within the community.
-This will be achieved by following the plan described within this report of which the results and outcome will be reported to HOSC in January 2022.
+The review will conclude with a clear agreement on the future offer within the community.
+This will be achieved by following the plan described within this report.